 Marcus wrote to Palmer and began to reconfigure Bitcoin’s source code right away.
 The two started working as a team, and less than a week later, the Dogecoin cryptocurrency was born.
 The Shiba Inu dog became its symbol and part of the logo.

-In the first several weeks of Dogecoin’s existence, hackers attacked the Dogewallet and stole $12 000 from it.
+In the first several weeks of Dogecoin’s existence, hackers attacked the Dogewallet and stole $12,000.
 The Dogecoin community reacted with lightning speed, raising enough money to cover all the coin-holders’ losses in just one month.

-Interestingly, this incident didn’t affect Dogecoin’s image much.
+This incident didn’t affect Dogecoin’s image much.
 On the 19th of December 2013, DOGE price grew by 300%.
 It dropped after three days, but then rose again in January and kept steadily increasing.
-At some point in 2014, Dogecoin even outperformed Bitcoin by traded value and entered the Top-10 most popular cryptocurrencies list on Coinmarketcap.
+In 2014, Dogecoin even outperformed Bitcoin by traded value and entered the Top-10 most popular cryptocurrencies list on Coinmarketcap.

 In 2015, Jackson Palmer left the project, bringing on an avalanche of rumors about Dogecoin’s prompt fall.
 DOGE survived thanks to its faithful community’s efforts.
 In January 2018, the coin peaked with an all-time high of $0.017-$0.018.
 A series of ups and downs followed, and as of July 2020, Dogecoin trades at $0.003223 and has its rightful place on the Top-30 world cryptocurrencies list.

 One of the most notable things about Dogecoin is its devoted and active community.
 Millions of people use DOGE today – some of them started out as the Doge meme fans, others joined when the currency became a popular means of tipping on Twitter and Reddit.